 - Tell the District Attorney about any witnesses to your injuries, abuse, or other information related to your criminal case against your abuser

-- Ask the District Attorney to keep you informed of any court dates or if the abuser is being released from jail.
+- Ask the District Attorney to keep you informed of any court dates.
+For jail release information, register with Vine Link System.

 IN AN EMERGENCY

 IF YOU ARE IN THE HOME AND IN DANGER OF BEING ATTACKED: